imandr/pyweb/README.rst

 			elif relpath == "second":
 				return str(t.second)+"\n"

-	application = WebPieApp(MyHandler)
+	application = WPApp(MyHandler)
 	application.run_server(8080)

 url_args
 ........

-Typically URL includes so called query parameters, e.g.:
+Anoter, perhaps more conventional way of doing this is to use so called query parameters to specify the format of the date/time representation, e.g.:

 .. code-block::

 	http://localhost:8080/time?field=minute

-WebPie always parses query parameters and passes them to the handler method using keyword arguments.
+WebPie always parses query parameters and passes them to the handler method as if they were keyword arguments.
 For example, we can write the method which extracts fields from current time like this:

 .. code-block:: python

 	# time_args.py
-	from webpie import WebPieApp, WebPieHandler
+	from webpie import WPApp, WPHandler
 	from datetime import datetime

-	class MyHandler(WebPieHandler):
+	class MyHandler(WPHandler):

 		def time(self, request, relpath, field="all"):
 			t = datetime.now()